supillai/k8s-cluster-setup-using-ansible/README.md

 Below playbook configure the controlplane node.
 You need to specify the Apiserver advertise address, which usually is the controlplane nodes ip address.
 You need to specify pod-network-cidr which should be in a different subnet than host.
 Kubernetes assigns each node a range of IP addresses, a CIDR block, so that each Pod can have a unique IP address.
 The size of the CIDR block corresponds to the maximum number of Pods per node. if you want to specify the pod network same as host, you can see the stackoverflow tip here https://stackoverflow.com/questions/45687310/is-it-possible-to-join-a-hardware-in-the-same-subnet-with-kubernetes-pods.

 Also you need to specify an overlay network, i use Flannel in this case.
-You can read more information about here https://kubernetes.io/docs/concepts/cluster-administration/networking/
+You can read more information about here https://kubernetes.io/docs/concepts/cluster-administration/networking/.

+### Note: When specifying --pod-network-cidr make sure you specify the same as in kube-flannel.yml, else MetalLB configuration doesn't work

   ```yaml
   - hosts: "{{hostlist}}"